anish-saha/Meme-ify/README.md

 # Meme-ify
 Chrome extension that replaces all images on your current webpage with a random meme. <br>
-WIP: feature to choose more relevant images based on webpage content.
+WIP: feature to choose relevant images based on webpage content.

 ========================